 Q. How often should you clean a chicken coop?

-How often you clean your coop will depend on the size of your flock and how much space they have.
-In general, you’ll want to dispose of droppings and replace bedding weekly, while a deeper scrubbing can be limited to two to three times a year.
-Leftover food and water should be disposed of nightly.
+How often you clean your coop will depend on the size of your brood and how much space it has.
+In general, dispose of leftover food and water every night.
+Dispose of droppings and replace bedding weekly.
+A deeper scrubbing can be limited to a few times a year.

 Q. How do you keep rats out of a chicken coop?

-Keep rats away by disposing of leftover food and storing feeds at night as well as collecting eggs daily.
-The coop should be made with durable wood and fitted with mesh wire, high-quality locks, and elevated nesting boxes.
+Keep rats away by disposing of leftover food and storing feed at night, as well as collecting eggs daily.
+The coop should be made with durable wood or plastic and fitted with mesh wire, high-quality locks, and elevated nesting boxes.